Protecting Yourself Protects Future Generations

 Generations is an educational campaign created by the Breast Cancer and the Environment Across Generations Community Advisors, a group of Child Health and Development Studies (CHDS) participants led by Zero Breast Cancer staff and CHDS researchers.
 Learn about the study that inspired this project.

 Our goal is to educate young adults and other community members about the multi-generational impact of EDCs and inspire simple actions that we can take to reduce exposure.
-Visit sections of our website to learn more about things we can do to reduce exposure from personal care products, dust, dirt and cleaning products, pesticides, food packaging and preparation, drink and food containers, and receipts.
+Visit sections of our website to learn more about things we can do to reduce exposure from personal care products, dust, dirt and cleaning products, pesticides, food preparation, drink and food containers, and receipts.